smathot/pythontutorials/content/pages/basic/syntax.md

 ## If statements

 An `if` statement is the most basic form of flow control.
 It allows you to check whether some condition is `True`, and if so do something.
-If the condition is `False`, either nothing is done (if there is no `else` block), or something `else` is done:
+If the condition is `False`, either nothing is done (if there is no `else` block), or something `else` is done.
+If multiple conditions are checked after each other, you can use the `elif` shorthand, which stands for `else if`:

 ```python
 # Without else